-Are you looking to do some serious walking in the UK?
-Over the last 20 years, we’ve walked at some of the best locations the UK has to offer.
+Are you looking to do some serious walking in the UK or maybe you’re just looking for a day hike over the weekend.
+Over the last twenty years, we’ve walked at some of the best locations the UK & Ireland has to offer.
 In this section we have reviewed and discussed the best and worst of each location across the UK and give you as much information as we can find on each location.

 Brecon Beacons National Park

 The Brecon Beacons is one of the best walking and hiking locations in the UK and offers walkers a wealth of possibilities from simple day walks covering flat ground to five day and more hikes of up to one hundred miles covering a range of different lands from near vertical slopes to challenging mountain climbs and long flowing mountainside walks.
-The highest summit within the National Park is the Pen y Fan Summit which at 2907 ft offers walkers a range of different ascents and decents.
+The Brecon Beacons National Park covers 519 square miles which can be broken down into four main regions; the Black Mountain in the west, Fforest Fawr and the Brecon Beacons in the centre, and the confusingly named Black Mountains in the east.
+The highest summit within the National Park is the Pen y Fan Summit which at 2907 ft offers walkers a range of different ascents and descents.

 Exmoor National Park

 Exmoor National Park is one of the smallest and flattest National Parks within the UK, however does offer walkers some fantastic day walking opportunities across flat grassland.
-One problem, again this is not just Exmoor National Park, but my go is it wet.
-If you’re planning to walk here then be prepared to get wet and probably stuck in bogs.
+The National Park is situated in west Somerset and north Devon, South West England and contains 270 square miles of which 71% is in Somerset and 29% in Devon, The area is partially hills, and partially flat moorland that is wet and boggy.
+The walks in this area are fantastic, however make sure you’re prepared to get wet and probably stuck in bogs.

 Loch Lomond and The Trossachs National Park